relatedcode/RelatedDB/README.md

 Also you can check only specific database changes (separated or combined) by using the following Observer types: `.insert`, `.update`, `.delete`.

-To get notified about new users, but not the updated and/or deletes ones:
+To get notified about new users, but not updated and/or deleted ones:

 ```swift
 let observerId = User.createObserver(db, .insert) { method, objectId in